MJ-Jiang/medicationReminder/documentation/Development handbook.md

 - Implementing improved reminder management features, such as automatically hiding reminders marked as completed from the main UI, while providing user controls to toggle the visibility of hidden reminders.
 - Expanding reminder content to support rich media, including images, clickable links (e.g., to FDA resources or medication info), and other multimedia elements.
 - Refining the UI to be more intuitive and user-friendly, with better accessibility and design polish.
-- Adding enhanced analytics and statistics, including weekly or custom date-range summaries, and enabling users to export or download their medication data.
+- Adding enhanced analytics and statistics, including weekly or monthly summaries, and enabling users to export or download their medication data.
 - Introducing background services and more efficient scheduled tasks (e.g., using WorkManager or AlarmManager) to replace main-thread polling for notifications, thus improving app performance and battery consumption.
 - Supporting cloud synchronization to enable users to share and sync their reminders across multiple devices seamlessly.